cmh36346/test/README.md

   - images stored in another folder within the repo

 **Cons**
-  - A lot of formatting nuances that vary (spacing, indenting, bolding)
+  - A lot of unique formatting nuances that vary (spacing, indenting, bolding)

 **Formatting Nuances**
    - Headers: precede titles using #, ##, or ######